RajputRenu/EKS_Project/README.md

 # Nodejs Application Deployment on EKS with HA using Helm and NLB

-This project demonstrates the deployment of a Node.js application on Amazon EKS using Helm, a powerful package manager for Kubernetes.Helm simplifies the process of deploying and managing applications by packaging them into customizable charts.
+This project showcases the deployment of a Node.js application on Amazon EKS using Helm, a robust package manager for Kubernetes.
+Helm streamlines the deployment and management of applications by packaging them into customizable charts.

 Prerequisites:
 1. AWS Account